Eligibility and fees

 The fee is automatically assessed for students enrolled in six or more face-to-face credit hours.
 Students who are not automatically assessed the fee have the option of paying the fee as long as they are taking at least 6 credit hours.

 The fee is automatically assessed for students enrolled in six or more face-to-face credit hours.
-Students who are enrolled in fewer than 6 credits may elect to pay the fee and use the Center as long as they plan to be enrolled in the upcoming fall semester for six or more credits and were eligible for our services in the preceding spring semester.
+Students who are enrolled in fewer than 6 credits or no credits may elect to pay the fee and use the Center as long as they plan to be enrolled in the upcoming fall semester for six or more credits and were eligible for our services in the preceding spring semester.
+To Add the fee to your student account, please fill out the Additional Fees Form found under forms on the Bursar's Office Website.

 Basic medical and counseling services at the Student Health and Counseling Center on the Fairbanks campus.
 There is no office visit charge; however, additional fees are incurred when medications, labs, supplies or certain documentation are provided, or if students do not show up for appointments.
 If extended counseling visits are granted (see Counseling services) there is a $25 fee per session.
 See costs for services or the no-show fee policy.